 Secondary education in Germany is also open to foreigners.
 The distinguishing features thereby are as follows.

-- There are no age limits for applying and training
+- There are no age restrictions for applying and training

-• Each employer sets his/her own criteria for future employees/trainee
+- Each employer sets its own criteria for the future apprentice employee

-• Required language level is usually B1 – B2
+- The required language level is usually B1 – B2.

 In general, the procedure is as follows:

-- Choose a professional direction and choose the appropriate company or employer
+- Choose a professional field and select an appropriate employer

-• Send the package of documents to your future employer.
-Moreover, the number of applications to employers is not limited, you can send several applications to different federal lands.
-You can send them by mail, e-mail (if such an opportunity is indicated in the advertisement) or submit them in person.
+- Send your application package to your prospective employer.
+There is no limit to the number of applications you can send to employers – you can send several to different lands (Länder).
+You can send them by post, by e-mail (if they are enclosed in the advertisement) or in person.

-• After submitting the application, the interviewer may be scheduled an interview (most companies conduct it via Skype or phone)
+- After submitting the application, the job seeker may be given an interview (most companies do it by Skype or phone)

-- In case of successful completion of all 2-3 stages a training contract will be concluded between the company and the trainee
+- In case of successful completion of all 2 or 3 steps, a training/employment contract is concluded between the company and the student

-• After conclusion of the contract, the applicant applies to the embassy to obtain a national visa.
-Among the standard list of documents should be also presented a vocational training agreement.
-Here is also required SPECIALISTS‘ assistance, otherwise there is a high probability of failure due to incorrect or missing important documents.
+- After conclusion of the contract the applicant goes to the embassy to apply for a national visa.
+Among the standard list of documents, the apprenticeship contract should also be included.
+The applicant MUST also be assisted by SPECIALISTS, otherwise there is a high probability of rejection due to incorrect or missing documents.

-• At the end of the internship, the graduate has a real chance of getting a job in the same company
+- At the end of the traineeship, the graduate has a realistic chance of getting a job in the same company

-• Foreigners can also participate in the program.
-One of the options is recognition of the education received in the homeland or the completion of a Bachelor’s/ Master’s program in Germany.
-Then you can search for internship in the specialty in the respective companies and apply for it.
+- Foreigners can also take part in the program.
+One option is to have your studies recognized in your home country or to have completed a Bachelor’s or Master’s degree in Germany.
+Then you can look for an internship in your field of specialization in the corresponding companies and apply for it

 There are many ways to achieve employment and to obtain a residence permit in Germany.
 Consider them all according to your abilities and possibilities.
 Our experts can answer all of your questions concerning the selection of a program or your education in Germany We can help you with your visa application, CV and motivational letter and support you in all stages of your move to Germany.